Long-distance hike Ötztal Trek

 Equipment

-Wearing hiking equipment such as breathable and weather-adapted outdoor clothing, ankle-high hiking boots, wind, rain, and sun protection, a cap, and possibly gloves is recommended!
-It is also important to bring sufficient provisions as well as a first aid kit, a mobile phone, and possibly a hiking map.
+Wearing hiking equipment such as breathable and weather-appropriate outdoor clothing, ankle-high hiking boots, wind, rain and sun protection, a cap and possibly gloves is recommended!
+It is also important to bring sufficient food, a first aid kit, a mobile phone, and possibly a hiking map.

 Source: Ötztal